 My mother found that her main migraine trigger is MSG so I do not use canned cream of chicken soup.
 I make my own from scratch for her.

 You can find my version of homemade cream of chicken soup here.
+It makes the perfect amount for this recipe.

 Ingredients for Cheesy Potatoes